renjuramachandran88/android-challenge/README.md

 <h1 align="center">Android Challenge</h1>

-This repository is part of the interviewing process of Keith Eyre for the Androiod Developer position at T-Pro.
+This repository is part of the interviewing process for the Android Developer position at T-Pro.
 It contains a collection of challenges to be completed.

 ## Repository Organization